Stunts (film)

-Stunts, also released as The Deadly Game, is a 1977 American film drama thriller adventure directed by Mark L. Lester and starring Robert Forster. it was the first film produced by New Line Cinema.
+Stunts, also released as The Deadly Game, is a 1977 American adventure thriller film set in the world of movie stunt performers directed by Mark L. Lester and starring Robert Forster, Fiona Lewis and Ray Sharkey.
+The first film produced by New Line Cinema, Stunts was part of a late 1970s/early 1980s cycle of stunt performer films that included stunt man-turned-director Hal Needham's Hooper (1978) and Richard Rush's The Stunt Man (1980).

-Premise
+Plot summary

 The film opens on an unseen figure tampering with a helicopter harness.
 The next morning, stuntman Greg Wilson wakes up in bed next to a blonde woman.
 He rides his motorcycle to the set, late for a shoot.
 In the stunt, he is the passenger in a skiing car.
 He climbs out the window and grabs onto the skid of a helicopter, which climbs to a great height.
 During the ascent, Greg tries to attach his harness, but finds that the hook will not close.
 He loses his grip and falls to his death.

 His brother Glen arrives on the set with reporter B.J.
 Parswell in tow.
 She is there to write about the dangers of stunt work.
 The producer of the film, Alvin Blake, introduces Glen to his wife Judy and asks him to join the production.
 He reluctantly agrees.
 Greg is then given a stuntman's funeral, in which one of his colleagues drives his motorcycle off a cliff.
 Judy later comes onto Glen, revealing that she was sleeping with Greg and wants to see if his brother is as much fun in bed.
 Glen turns her down.

 Meanwhile Glen joins the film's stunt team.
 They are a close-knit group that promise each other they would pull the plug on each other if they are ever left in a vegetative state.